zamazan4ik/awesome-pgo/article/article.md

 - add LTO performance improvement results examples
 - add more LTO links to articles and talks

-### What about PGO profiles compatibility between compilers?
+### What about PGO profile compatibility between compilers?

 **Awful**.
 PGO profiles are incompatible between compilers.
 So if you have PGO profiles generated by GCC, it's imporssible to use them in Clang or MSVC.
 In theory, it's possible to write a converter between profile formats but I don't know such projects (of course you can try writing your own.
 If you do - please let me know!).

 Compatibility is not guaranteed even between versions of the compiler!
 So if you upgraded from Clang X to Clang Y - probably you need to regenerate your PGO profiles as well.
-And if you want to support multiple compilers - you need to maintain multiple PGO profiles versions (or just generate PGO profiles ondemand for each compiler).
+And if you want to support multiple compilers - you need to maintain multiple PGO profiles versions (or just generate PGO profiles on-demand for each compiler).

 I tried to find strict profile format definition, forward/backward compatibility guarantees, migration guides, built-in versioning support but with no success.
-If you a compiler engineer and you can fix it somehow - please do it!
+If you are a compiler engineer and you can fix it somehow - please do it!
 It would be helpful for the whole community!

 ### Regenerating vs caching PGO profiles